 - Employees might be going through a divorce.

-What is the Family and Medical Leave Act (FMLA)?
+What Is the Family and Medical Leave Act (FMLA)?

-The Family and Medical Leave Act, usually shortened to FMLA, is a labor law passed in 1993.
+The Family and Medical Leave Act, usually shortened to FMLA, is a federal labor law passed in 1993.
 Employers who have a certain number of employees are required to provide those employees with unpaid time off for serious family issues.

 This program is governed by the US Department of Labor Wage and Hour Division (DOL-WHD).
 Under this act, the workplace demands are balanced with the needs of families, promoting an environment of economic security and stability.
 Employers may have a legitimate interest in filling an open position while an employee is away, but the employee also deserves to be protected while dealing with a legitimate family concern.